MankaranSingh/GSoC-2020/README.md

 	- Secured good rank in some machine learning competitions.
 	- Image compression using Deep Learning Techniques
 	- Generative Deep Learning
-	- Currently leading my University Self Driving Car project.
+	- Currently leading my University Self Driving Car project started by Developer Student Club, Patiala.

 	In all these years, the most valuable skill i have gained is to develop solutions and solve problems of machine learning on my own even if very less resources are available on the internet using the experience gained over the time.